arvindkumarbaurai-create/github-learning/README.md

 Customer Profile API
-The Customer Balance API retrieves the current balance of a customer using MSISDN.
+The Customer Balance API retrieves the current profile of a customer using MSISDN.

 Example: